The replication of equivalence studies: Introduction

+However, it might also happen that original studies with a `null result', \ie with a $p$-value considerably larger than the significance level, are selected for replication.
+This was for example the case for 15 out of 112 effects in the Reproducibility Project Cancer Biology \citep[RPCB,][]{Errington2021} and for 3 out of 100 studies in the Reproducibility Project Psychology \citep[RPP,][]{open2015}.
+One criterion for replication success of such effects was a non-significant replication effect estimate.
+However, interpreting a non-significant effect as null can be misleading, as the apparent null effect could in reality be caused by a low sample size, which, if increased, would render the same effect statistically significant.
+This issue has also been pointed out by \citet{Pawel2023}.
 In fact, if the aim of the original (and subsequently the replication) study is to show that an effect is null, then another type of design needs to be used in both studies: an equivalence design.
 Equivalence studies are conducted to show the opposite of superiority studies, namely that an effect $\theta$ is sufficiently close to 0 that it can be considered negligible.
 Because it is impossible to accept a point hypothesis, an interval of equivalence $[-\delta;\delta]$ needs to be specified \citep{Serlin1985}.
 In clinical trials regulations, the International Conference on Harmonisation (ICH) E9 \citep[p.
 18]{ICH1999} states that the margin $\delta$ is `the largest difference that can be judged as being clinically acceptable and should be smaller than differences observed in superiority trials of the active comparator'.
-The composite hypotheses $H_0$$: \theta \notin [-\delta, \delta]$ and $H_1$$: \theta \in [-\delta, \delta]$ can be decomposed into two one-sided hypothesis pairs, namely
+The composite hypotheses $H_0: \theta \notin [-\delta, \delta]$ and $H_1: \theta \in [-\delta, \delta]$ can be decomposed into two one-sided hypothesis pairs, namely

 and